atinuke03/LITA_Class_Documentation/README.md

   - Shift Spacebar: This is used to highlight the entire row in a worksheet

 ### Basic Excel Functions
+The excel functions helps to manage conditions.
+This includes
+ -SUM: used for aggreagte in a column
+ -AVERAGE: used to acheive the average
+ -MAXIMUM : used to achieve the highest in a cell
+ -MINIMUM: used to acheive the lowest in a cell
+ -COUNT: used to count columns with numbers.
+ -COUNTA- used to count colums with text or combination of text and numbers -LARGE- handles different positions.
+It has two argument (Array and K).
+Array is a list of numbers used to find the largest within, while K is the position (e.g 3rd or 4th)
+ -SUMIF/SUMIFS: The SUMIF is used for singular condition/criteria while SUMIFS is used for a number of criteria -AVERAGEIF/AVERAGEIFS: The AVERAGEIF is used for singular condition/criteria while AVERAGEIFS is used for a number of criteria
+ -MAXIF/MAXIFS: The MAXIF is used for singular condition/criteria while MAXIFS is used for a number of criteria -MINIF/MINIFS: The MINIF is used for singular condition/criteria while MINIFS is used for a number of criteria -COUNTIF/COUNTIFS

 ### Data Analysis
 ```